gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.3.0/self-hosted.md

 # Gitpod Self-Hosted

-Gitpod, just as you know it from [gitpod.io](https://gitpod.io), can be installed and operated on your own infrastructure.
+Gitpod can be installed and operated on your own infrastructure just as you know it from [gitpod.io](https://gitpod.io).
-This infrastructure may be a cloud provider or self-managed Kubernetes.
-It may be on the public internet, behind a corporate firewall, or on a network without internet access.
+This infrastructure may be a cloud provider or self-managed Kubernetes cluster.
+It may be on the internet, behind firewall or on an isolated network.

-  > Gitpod self-hosted is free for up to three users.
+  > Gitpod self-hosted is free for up to 3 users.
-  > For more users, please obtain a [free trial license](https://gitpod.io/selfhosted-trial/).
+  > For more users please obtain a [free trial license](https://gitpod.io/selfhosted-trial/).

 ## Installation

-Regardless of your target environment, you will need to ensure that the [installation prerequisites](../install/01_prepare_installation/) are available.
+Regardless of your target environment you will need to ensure that the [installation prerequisites](../install/01_prepare_installation/) are met.
 Gitpod can be installed in the following environments:
 * [Vanilla Kubernetes](../install/10_install_on_kubernetes/): All you need is a domain and a Kubernetes cluster.
 * [Google Cloud Platform](../install/11_install_on_gcp_script/): Install Gitpod optimised for Google Cloud Platform.